FIWARE/tutorials.Edge-Computing/README.md

 **To start the installation, do the following:**

-1. Change the configuration file similar to the cloud node, but now coreservice_ip will remain uniform because it is the IP address of the cloud node. **"my_hostip"** will change to the public IP address of edge node.
+1. Change the configuration file similar to the cloud node, but now **coreservice_ip** will remain uniform because it is the IP address of the cloud node. **my_hostip** will change to the public IP address of edge node.

 ```json
 {